(702) 369-4357 ext. 1231

 HELP also offers the Supplemental Nutritional Assistance Program (SNAP) where individuals can complete the interview and application for SNAP benefits (food stamps) with a certified SNAP interviewer.
 Clients will also receive information and referrals for other services HELP of Southern Nevada offers.SNAP Flyer

 HELP of Southern Nevada is collaborating with the State of Nevada to help clients apply for the Energy Assistance Program.
 This is a program that can pay part of the power bill for those that are low income and also are having financial barriers for a variety of reasons.
 The program can pay for arrearages, reconnections, previous addresses bills and also current.
 The application is completed and reviewed at our offices then hand-delivered to the DWSS.
 Once this process is complete the state then does the qualifying for these clients.
 Currently, this process can take up to 90 days.
 The following items are needed in order to qualify:

 - Monthly income may not exceed 150% of the federal poverty guidelines.

 - You must provide copies of IDís and Social Security cards for all members of the household.

 - You must provide power bills in your name.

 This is an effort to assist clients.
 HELP of Southern Nevada plays no other role and has no part in the final decision for assistance.
 Clients call the phone number provided on the application form.

 Baby First Services

 Baby First Services offers early pre and post natal care guidance, information and mother-to-mother support for at-risk pregnant women.
-Outreach services include Baby Find, Smart Shop and assistance with diapers, formula, wipes and pre-natal vitamins.
-Families can receive assistance every 30 days.
+Services include Baby Find, Smart Shop, Safe Sleep for your Your Baby, Becoming A Mom and assistance with diapers, formula, wipes and pre-natal vitamins.
+Families can receive assistance every 30 days up to baby's 1st birthday.
 Photo ID and birth certificates of child/children is required in order to receive services.

 For more information call 702-369-4357 ext 1824.